zevv/npeg/README.md

 # NPeg

 NPeg is a pure Nim pattern-matching library.
-It provides macros to compile patterns and grammars (PEGs) to Nim procedures which will parse a string and capture selected parts of the input string to a complex data strucure.
+It provides macros to compile patterns and grammars (PEGs) to Nim procedures which will parse a string and collect selected parts of the input.

 Npeg can generate parsers that run at compile time.